jmartinez128/Python-Project-1/README.md

 ## Introduction

-My name is Jorge Martinez and I am studying Data Science with Machine Learning at New York City Data Science Academy.
+My name is Jorge A. Martinez and I am studying Data Science with Machine Learning at New York City Data Science Academy.
 This project demonstrates my skills in:

 - Working with datasets